splace/3d/2007/weekclock/readme.md

 ## Zero value

-because a day is divided by an odd number, midnight and midday can't both be with the long hand in the same place. here midday is chosen to be straight up, digitally represented by zero.(not midnight) and midnight occurs with the long hand straight down.
+because a day is divided by an odd number, midnight and midday can't both be with the long hand in the same place. here midday is chosen to be straight up, digitally represented by zero.(not midnight) and midnight occurs with the long hand straight down. thus morning/afternoon confusion isn't an issue.